 This technique is best used in pairs, and to be time efficient, ask people to come prepared with a metaphor.

 Feedback can be tricky.
 It requires openness and trust on the part of both giver and receiver.
 Yet feedback is essential to avoid becoming complacent; it challenges us to stretch ourselves out of our comfort zone and to acknowledge the views of others.

-Ask people to stick their responses on the wall or door as they leave the room.
+What they write should be helpful advice for you to put changes into place.
 Consider their responses – some you may have expected, others not, and of these some may be helpful.
 The next time you get together report back and, where you need to and it’s feasible, act on the feedback given.

 Be brave, try fearless feedback

 As Keith Grint and others have emphasised, questions which stimulate insight are key to a leader’s capability set.
 In the context of a meeting, feedback will help you evolve from one meeting to the next whilst nurturing a culture of openness.